edshanks/credit-risk-classification/README.md

 Model Analysis

-    •	Accuracy – 99%
+    -	Accuracy – 99%
-        o	This model has an overall accuracy rate of 99%, meaning that it correctly predicts loan status 99% of the time.
+        -	This model has an overall accuracy rate of 99%, meaning that it correctly predicts loan status 99% of the time.
 Given the nature of the dataset, namely the prevalence of healthy loans, this metric alone does not offer a comprehensive evaluation of the model.

-    •	Precision – 84%
+    -	Precision – 84%
-        o	With a precision rate of 84%, this model exhibits a less than optimal, yet sufficient ability to correctly classify healthy loans.
+        -	With a precision rate of 84%, this model exhibits a less than optimal, yet sufficient ability to correctly classify healthy loans.
 This means that the model has a 16% chance of labeling a loan high-risk, when it is in fact healthy.
 This is a tolerable false positive rate because false positives represent far less risk to a lender than false negatives.
 False positives would lead to missed revenue opportunities for a lender, but would not necessarily increase a lender’s risk profile.

-    •	Recall – 98%
+    -	Recall – 98%
-        o	As mentioned above, recall is the most important metric for evaluating the effectiveness of the model because it indicates how often a model generates false negatives.
+        -	As mentioned above, recall is the most important metric for evaluating the effectiveness of the model because it indicates how often a model generates false negatives.
 A high recall indicates a low false negative rate.
 With a recall of 98%, this model has very low false negative rate.
 This means that this model is not likely to label a high-risk loan as a healthy loan and is therefore suitable for use by a lender, whose main concern would most likely be avoiding high-risk loans.

 Conclusion
 Although this model could mistakenly reject some healthy loans, it would effectively flag high-risk loans and aid lenders greatly with regards to risk management.
 I would therefore recommend this model for use by lenders.